purmisia/purmisia/README.md

-# Dener Compiler
+# Dodo Compiler
-This is compiler for the Dener Programming Language.
+This is compiler for the Dodo Programming Language.

 ## Breaking Changes & Consistency